HMS Belfast: Design

-When completed, Belfast had an overall length of 613 ft 6 in, a beam of 63 ft 4 in and a draught of 17 ft 3 in.
+When completed, Belfast had an overall length of 613 ft 6 in, a beam of 63 ft 4 in, and a draught of 17 ft 3 in.
 Her standard displacement during her sea trials was 10420 LT.
-She was propelled by four three-drum oil-fired Admiralty water-tube boilers, turning Parsons geared steam turbines, driving four propeller shafts.
+She was propelled by four three-drum, oil-fired Admiralty water-tube boilers, turning Parsons-geared steam turbines, driving four propeller shafts.
 She was capable of 32.5 kn and carried 2400 LT of fuel oil.
 This gave her a maximum range of 8664 nmi at 13 kn.

-Belfasts main armament comprised twelve Mk XXIII 6-inch guns in four triple turrets directed by an Admiralty Fire Control Table.
+Belfasts main armament comprised 12 Mk XXIII 6-inch guns in four triple turrets directed by an Admiralty Fire Control Table.
 With a rate of fire of up to eight rounds per gun per minute, her main battery was capable of a total maximum rate of fire of 96 rounds per minute.
 Her secondary armament comprised twelve 4-inch guns in six twin mounts.
-Her initial close-range anti-aircraft armament was sixteen 2-pounder "pom-pom" guns in two eight-barrel mountings and two quadruple Vickers .50 machine guns.
-She also mounted six Mk IV 21-inch torpedo tubes in two triple mounts and fifteen Mk VII depth charges.
+Her initial close-range AA armament was sixteen 2-pounder "pom-pom" guns in two eight-barrel mountings and two quadruple Vickers .50 machine guns.
+She also mounted six Mk IV 21-inch torpedo tubes in two triple mounts and 15 Mk VII depth charges.

 Belfast was protected by a 4.5 in main armour belt, with deck armour of 3 in over her magazines and 2 in over her machinery spaces.
 Her six-inch turrets were protected by up to 4 in of armour.